EhtishamAshraf/RTI-Vision_Arm/Readme.md

 The DH table is constructed using the following four parameters for each joint:

-   θ (theta): The joint angle of rotation.
+   **θ (theta):** The angle of rotation about previous Z-axis to align X-axis with current X-axis.

-   a: The link length — the distance between two consecutive origins measured along the X-axis.
+   **a: The link length** — the distance between two consecutive origins measured along the X-axis.
    It's along the common normal between two Z-axes (and the X-axis lies along this common normal).
 Common normal is a vector perpendicular to both Z's.

-   d: The link offset — the distance between two consecutive origins measured along the Z-axis.
+   **d: The link offset** — the distance between two consecutive origins measured along the Z-axis.

-   α (alpha): The link twist — the rotation about the X-axis needed to align the previous Z-axis with the current Z-axis.
+   **α (alpha):** The link twist — the rotation about the X-axis needed to align the previous Z-axis with the current Z-axis.

    Use the right-hand rule to determine the sign of rotation:
    If the rotation appears counterclockwise (looking along the positive axis), the angle is positive.